zoefarrell/zoepeterson/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/zoepeterson**

-- ⚡ Fun fact **When not coding or teaching, Zoe can be found biking 🚴‍♀️, playing pickleball 🌤️ , knitting 🧶, or trying out a new craft 🎨!**
+- When not coding or teaching, you can find me biking 🚴‍♀️, playing pickleball 🌤️ , knitting 🧶, or trying out a new craft 🎨!**

 <h3 align="left">Connect with me:</h3>